kitschpatrol/yanki-obsidian/readme.md

 If you use [AnkiWeb](https://ankiweb.net/) to sync your notes to the cloud, Yanki will also trigger this next step in the sync, automating the flow from Markdown → Anki → AnkiWeb in one shot.
 (Configurable via a [setting](#push-to-ankiweb).)

+### Automatic syncing

+When the Automatic Sync option is enabled, Yanki will automatically updated notes to Anki whenever flashcard notes are created, deleted, or updated in Obsidian.

 ### Existing notes are untouched

 Yanki tags the notes it's in charge of with a hidden field, so it will never touch your existing Anki notes. (_But please exercise caution until the 1.0 release..._)